cn0047/stash/ed/db/mongodb/a.sharding.md

 because there is no way to check uniqueness between all shards.

 AutoSharding - app doesn't need to specify:
-* where documents go when writing
+* where documents go when writing.
-* which shard to read from
+* which shard to read from.

 ````js
 // in mongos